Party like it's 3000 BC: Egyptian beer vessels unearthed in Tel Aviv

-TEL AVIV (Reuters) - Fragments of ancient beer-brewing basins unearthed in Tel Aviv indicate that Egyptians more than 5,000 years ago had settled farther north than previously known and were imbibing in what is now Israel’s most hard-partying city.
+TEL AVIV, March 29 (Reuters) - Fragments of ancient beer-brewing basins unearthed in Tel Aviv indicate that Egyptians more than 5,000 years ago had settled farther north than previously known and were imbibing in what is now Israel’s most hard-partying city.

 Israel’s Antiquities Authority said on Sunday the ceramic vessels, crafted in an Egyptian method that differed from local pottery-making at the time, would have held a thick, partially baked barley and water mixture left to ferment in the sun.